loader image

 Tom Slockee

+Tom was born on Bundjalung Country before moving back to Minjungbal.
 Tom was one of the founding members and the inaugural Chairperson of the NSW Aboriginal Housing Office, he then went on to establish and Chair SEARMS, and is a former Board Director of ACHIA.

-Mary doctor
+Mary Doctor

 Mary has connections to the Cobble Cobble, Kuku Yalanji, Qualdamooka and Jinibara people of the Burnett Region, Far North Queensland and South East Queensland.
+Mary is the general Manager of Umpi Korumba and also sits on the board of Aboriginal and Torres Strait Island Housing QLD.

 Tina Ugle

-Tina is the Managing director of Noongar Mia Mia and sits on the Housing First Homelessness Advisory Group.
+Tina is a proud noongar Yorga Women from Ballardong & Yued with Wadjuk connections.
+Tina is the Managing Director of Noongar Mia Mia and sits on the Housing First Homelessness Advisory Group.

 NATSIHA TEAM